peerkar/liferay-gsearch/README.md

 Liferay GSearch is a modular and highly configurable, Google-like search application for Liferay 7.0 and 7.1 CE and DXP bringing many of the [features](https://github.com/peerkar/liferay-gsearch/wiki/About) missing in the standard Liferay search portlet available.

 This application gives you full control over queries sent from Liferay to Elasticsearch and makes it possible to use user's contextual information in constructing the query as well as create conditional subqueries, with the help of a rule engine.
+For example, you might create a Audience Targeting segmenting rule for users having a certain portal role and then, in GSearch, configure a query that is injected in the main query only for that user segment.

 The application has multiple extension points for customization and you can just choose to use the backend modules and create your own UI implementation.

 ![Liferay GSearch](https://github.com/peerkar/liferay-gsearch/raw/master/gsearch-doc/screenshots/gsearch.gif)